-2. CLINICAL OBSTETRICS.
+3. CLINICAL OBSTETRICS.
 During one-half of a trimester a small group of students study the patients in the obstetrical wards and out-patient service.
 They work in the prenatal clinic, practice pelvimetry and are given exercises with the obstetrical manikin.

-After February 1st of the third year, students are assigned in pairs to attend patients during confinement in their homes under supervision of instructors.
-All students are required to have assisted in at least twelve deliveries, either in the hospital or in the out-patient service.
+Students are assigned in pairs to attend patients during confinement in their homes or in the hospital under supervision of instructors.
+All students are required to have assisted in at least twelve deliveries, either in the hospital or in the out-patient service, before graduation.

-Approximately fifteen hours a week during half of one trimester of the third year, exclusive of outside deliveries.
+Approximately thirteen hours a week during half of one trimester of the third year, exclusive of deliveries.